Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Over-the-counter medicines, such as ibuprofen, naproxen, and aspirin, can help reduce pain and swelling.
 Acetaminophen can help relieve pain.
 Use these only as directed.

 Exercises can relax muscles and ease stiffness.
 To prepare, drape a warm, wet towel around your neck and shoulders for 5 minutes.
 Remove the towel.
-Then do any exercises recommended to you by your health care provider.
+Then do any exercises recommended to you by your healthcare provider.

 If self-care treatments aren’t helping relieve neck pain, your healthcare provider may suggest physical therapy.
 Physical therapy is done by a specialist trained to treat injuries.
 Your physical therapist (PT) will teach you how to strengthen muscles, improve the spine’s alignment, and help you move properly.
 Treatment methods used in physical therapy may include: